Ram Teri Ganga Maili

-The film generated controversy because of Mandakini's bold scenes of breastfeeding and bathing in a transparent saree, which wasn't something the conservative Indian Film Certification Board allowed then.
-Yet, it had a U (Universal) age rating, which was later amended to U/A. It was the last film directed by Raj Kapoor.

-Ram Teri Ganga Maili is included in the 'All-Time Blockbusters' list of Indian Cinema.
-It was certified Diamond Jubilee in Mumbai and Golden Jubilee in other major cities.
-The film was the year's highest-grossing film.
-It was also one of the highest-grossing films of the 1980s, alongside Kranti (1981) and Maine Pyar Kiya (1989).
+Ram Teri Ganga Maili was released on 16 August 1985.
+The film was the highest-grossing Indian film of the year, which Box Office India classified as an "All-Time Blockbuster".
+It was also one of the highest-grossing Indian films of the 1980s, alongside Kranti (1981) and Maine Pyar Kiya (1989).

+The film won five Filmfare Awards.
+The film generated controversy because of Mandakini's scenes of breastfeeding and bathing in a translucent saree.
+The film still received a U (Universal) certificate from the Indian Film Certification Board, which was later amended to U/A.

 Plot

 Narendra Sahay a.k.a.
 "Naren" is the son of Jeeva Sahay.
-He is a rich politician in Calcutta (now Kolkata).
+He is a rich politician in Calcutta.
 Naren visits Gangotri to study the source of the holy river Ganga, and to get some holy water for his wheelchair-using paternal grandmother.
-There he meets a very pretty girl named Ganga Singh (played by Mandakini).
+There he meets a very pretty girl named Ganga Singh.
 Ganga lives near Gangotri with her brother, Karam.
-Very soon, they fell in love with each other and decided to get married.
-They are happily married but all of a sudden Naren has to go back to Calcutta as he wanted to convince his parents about Ganga.
-While leaving for Calcutta, he promised that very soon he will come back to her.
-But in actual he could not do so because of some unavoidable circumstances.
+Naren sees Ganga Taking Bath in a white saree under the waterfall and she also helped him to collect the holy water.
+Soon, they fall in love, decide to marry and sleep together.
+They are happily married but suddenly Naren has to return to Calcutta as he wanted to convince his parents about Ganga.
+While leaving for Calcutta, he promises that he will soon return to her but is prevented from doing so.

-Ganga became pregnant at the time of his leaving and soon, she becomes mother of a child.
+Ganga is pregnant with Naren's child and she gives birth to son.
 She faces many problems at her place because of her child and her beauty.
-Ganga was alone and no one was there to look after her; finally she decides to go to her husband, Naren.
-Ganga travels from her place, Gangotri to Calcutta to find her husband.
-At Rishikesh, she was exploited by two women and a man.
-Then at Benaras, she was molested by a Pandit, rescued by the police and given a ticket to Calcutta.
-She fell into the clutches of Manilal who lured her to a brothel near Benaras.
-At the end she meets her husband when he was getting married to another girl.
-His father fixes his marriage with Radha Choudhary (played by Divya Rana), who is the daughter of his friend, Bhagwat Choudhary (played by Raza Murad).
-Naren was being informed that Ganga is dead.
-So, he decided to marry according to his father's wish.
-On the other hand, Ganga is invited to dance on her husband's marriage.
-But lastly, love wins and Naren recognizes his wife Ganga.
-They try to go away from there with their son but Bhagwat Choudhary shoots Ganga in a fit of rage.
-Ganga gets shot by him on her hand and Naren starts beating Bhagwat Choudhary, believing that he killed Ganga.
-But then Radha informs him that Ganga isn't dead yet.
-Naren stops beating Bhagwat and leaves with Ganga and their son.
+Karam is killed by enemies and Ganga is alone; finally deciding to go to her husband, Naren, Ganga travels from Gangotri to Calcutta.
+At Rishikesh, she is exploited by two women and a man.
+Then in Benaras, she is molested by a Pandit, rescued by the police and given a travel ticket to Calcutta.
+She falls into the clutches of Manilal who lures her to a brothel near Benaras.

+Bhagwat Choudhary, a rich politician, buys Ganga and brings her to his "bagan bari" (house near a garden) as a concubine.
+Bhagwat has fixed his daughter, Radha's wedding to Naren, who was informed that Ganga is dead.
+So, he decided to marry Radha, according to his father's wish.
+Naren's maternal uncle, Kunj Bihari, finds Ganga in Bhagwat's bagan bari and invites her to dance at her husband's wedding (to test if her husband can recognize her or not).
+At the end, Naren recognizes his wife, Ganga.
+Jeeva refuses to accept Ganga as his daughter-in-law and Naren soon finds out about his son.
+They try to leave with their son but Bhagwat Choudhary shoots Ganga in a fit of rage, causing Naren to thrash Bhagwat Choudhary, believing that he killed Ganga.
+Radha then informs him that Ganga has survived and Naren leaves with Ganga and their son by the river Ganga.